Qualcomm says it issued patch for Android encryption flaw over a year in the past

 Nevertheless, the vulnerability lingered in Android long sufficient for Beniamini to discover his take advantage of.
 (Google didn’t touch upon the exact timeline that leads up to the patches.)

-“Reputedly, even though they fixed the difficulty internally, OEMs [Original Equipment Manufacturers] did know not to follow the restoration (perhaps they forgot or in reality overlooked it),” Beniamini informed TechCrunch in a message.
+“Reputedly, even though they fixed the difficulty internally, OEMs [Original Equipment Manufacturers] did know not to follow the restoration (perhaps they forgot or, in reality, overlooked it),” Beniamini informed TechCrunch in a message.